MicrosoftDocs/win32/desktop-src/tablet/inkpicture-selectionchanged.md

 ---
-Description: 'Occurs when the selection of ink within the InkPicture control has changed, such as through alterations to the user interface, cut-and-paste procedures, or the Selection property.' ms.assetid: 'e300ec91-e8f3-473f-b526-efeafafaa32a'
+Description: Occurs when the selection of ink within the InkPicture control has changed, such as through alterations to the user interface, cut-and-paste procedures, or the Selection property. ms.assetid: e300ec91-e8f3-473f-b526-efeafafaa32a
-title: 'InkPicture.SelectionChanged event'
+title: InkPicture.SelectionChanged event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # InkPicture.SelectionChanged event

-Occurs when the selection of ink within the [InkPicture](inkpicture-control-reference.md) control has changed, such as through alterations to the user interface, cut-and-paste procedures, or the [**Selection**](inkpicture-selection.md) property.
+Occurs when the selection of ink within the [InkPicture](inkpicture-control-reference.md) control has changed, such as through alterations to the user interface, cut-and-paste procedures, or the [**Selection**](/windows/win32/msinkaut/?branch=master) property.

 ## Syntax